- Six Week Beginner's Series -

 Yin Yoga is a complementary yoga practice to more dynamic and active yoga styles.
 In Yin Yoga, floor postures are held passively for several minutes in order to access a safe and positive ‘stress’ on the deeper layers of connective tissue in the body.
 Physically, Yin Yoga restores and maintains the natural mobility of the joints, primarily between the navel and the knees.
 Energetically, Yin Yoga opens the body’s meridian system, which enhances the body’s energetic flow and supports emotional equilibrium.
 Yin Yoga emphasizes stillness and silence.
 The practice prepares both the body and mind for deeper experiences in meditation.

-- Yoga for Core Strength -
+- Core Awakening Yoga -

 A series of yoga poses and Pilates exercises that will help develop core strength.
 A strong core can assist in one's yoga practice as well as many other physical activities.

-- Yoga For Every-Body -
+- Chair Yoga for Every-Body -

 An adaptable style of Yoga Flow utilizing the assistance and support of props - particularly a chair.
 The class is adapted to be practiced with the support of a chair - or without!
 This class is a great way to work on building strength and balance and is suitable for all levels of yogis.